checkeverything.ch

 Key points:

-PFAS in Food: EFSA TWI as Reference
+PFAS in food: the EFSA TWI as reference

 Main intake sources per EFSA assessments: